couchbase/n1k1/README.md

 nodes in the query-plan tree.

-- 1.1: As part of that, you'll also see some variables and functions that follow a naming convention with "lazy" in their names.
-That's a marker that tells us whether some variables are late-bound (they need actual data records), versus other variables that are not late-bound (they only need "early" information from the query-plan).
+- 1.1: As part of that, you'll also see some variables and functions that follow a naming convention with "lz" (e.g., "lazy") in their names.
+The "lz" naming convention is a marker that tells us whether some variables are late-bound (they need actual data records), versus other variables that are not late-bound (they only need "early"-bound information from the query-plan).

 - 1.2: Of note, the n1k1/*.go files are written in a careful subset of golang.
 It's legal golang code, but it follows more rules and